-Table 2a to Subpart ZZZZ of Part 63-Emission Limitations for New 4SLB Stationary RICE ≥250 HP Located at a Major Source of HAP Emissions

-As stated in §§63.6600 and 63.6640, you must comply with the following emission limitations for new and reconstructed lean burn and new and reconstructed compression ignition stationary RICE at 100 percent load plus or minus 10 percent:

-You must meet the following emission limitation, except during periods of startup For each During periods of startup you must 4SLB a.
+Table 2a to Subpart ZZZZ of Part 63-Emission Limitati Located at a Major Source of 53.6600 and 63.6640, you must comply with the f - 1 ignition stationary RICE at 100 percent load plus or minus 10 per cent: You must meet the following emission limitation, except during periods of startup For each • • • During periods of startup you must 4SLB a.
 Reduce CO emissions by 93 percent or more; Minimize the engine's time spent at idle and stationary or minimize the engine's startup time at startup to a RICE period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
-1

-1Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices
+Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices

-Table 2b to Subpart ZZZZ of Part 63-Operating Limitations for New Stationary RICE ≥250 HP Located at a Major Source of HAP Emissions As stated in §§63.6600, 63.6630, and 63.6640, you must comply with the following operating limitations for new 4SLB stationary RICE \geq 250 HP located at a major source of HAP emissions You must meet the following operating limitation, except durinFor each New 4SLB stationary RICE \geq 250 HP located at a. maintain your catalyst so that the pressure drop across the c a major source of HAP emissions complying does not change by more than 2 inches of water at 100 percent with the requirement to reduce CO emissions plus or minus 10 percent from the pressure drop across the c and using an oxidation catalyst; and that was measured during the initial performance test; and b. maintain the temperature of your stationary RICE exhaust so that the catalyst inlet temperature is greater than or equal to 450 °F an less than or equal to 1350 °F. 1
+Table 2b to Subpart ZZZZ of Part 63-Operating Limitations for New Stationary RICE ≥250 HP Located at a Major Source of HAP Emissions As stated in §§63.6600, 63.6630, and 63.6640, you must comply with the following operating limitations for new 4SLB stationary RICE $\geq$ 250 HP located at a major source of HAP emissions You must meet the following operating limitation, except durinFor each New 4SLB stationary RICE $\geq$ 250 HP located at a. maintain your catalyst so that the pressure drop across the cat a major source of HAP emissions complying does not change by more than 2 inches of water at 100 percent with the requirement to reduce CO emissions plus or minus 10 percent from the pressure drop across the cat and using an oxidation catalyst; and that was measured during the initial performance test; and b. maintain the temperature of your stationary RICE exhaust so that the catalyst inlet temperature is greater than or equal to 450 °F and less than or equal to 1350 °F.

-1Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.8(f) for a different temperature range.
+Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.8(f) for a different temperature range.